 but the administrative authority shall not seek to recover the amount, or the balance of the amount owing, from that person, and the liability of that person to pay that amount or that balance may be deferred until such time as it becomes payable in accordance with subsection (2).

-(1a) For the purposes of subsection (1), the following periods are prescribed:
+(2A) For the purposes of subsection (1) the day is —

-(a) the charged period;
+(a) if paragraphs (b) or (c) do not apply —

+(i) if the charge is a Water Corporation charge — the final payment day; or

+(ii) if the charge is not a Water Corporation charge — the last day of the charged period;

+or

-(b) if the person has been allowed an extended period under section 40(2a), that period;
+(b) if the person has been allowed an extended period under section 40(3A) — the last day of that period; or

-(c) if a period has been specified under section 42(2), that period.
+(c) if a period has been specified under section 42(2) — the last day of that period.

 (2) Prescribed charges, liability for the payment of which is deferred under this Act, become payable and may be recovered by the administrative authority if the person liable for the payment —